durgeshpatel7317/multi_ui_app/README.md

 # multi_ui_app
-This application has multiple UI apps internally service under the same app. the applications are loaded on the basis of selected route.
+This application has multiple UI apps internally, serving under the same app.
+The applications are loaded on the basis of selected route.
 Ex: /second/, /third/, /fourth/